 How to Apply

 Admission is a two-step process: applying and auditioning.
 Please check the requirements below needed to complete the online application.
-It is understood and agreed that the submission of an application does not obligate the Curtis Institute of Music to provide an audition.
+It is understood and agreed that the submission of an application does not obligate Curtis Institute of Music to provide an audition.

 All audition dates, procedures, and protocols will be posted on the Audition page as they become available.

-Fall 2025 Admissions Process Timeline
+Admissions Timeline

 Audition dates vary by department and are scheduled based on the availability of the faculty.
-Please check the Audition page for specific information on audition procedures.
+Please check the audition page for specific information on audition procedures.

 Below you will find a general timeline for our application process.

-Application timing is as follows:
+Application timing is generally as follows*:

-• September 1: Applications available.
+• September: Applications become available.

 • January: Applicants invited to audition live will be notified during this month.